GregGriffith905/challenge-6-weather-dashboard/README.md

 ## Server-Side APIs Challenge: Weather Dashboard

+## Goto submission

+## Screenshots

+## About the app
+This is a weather dashboard application that will allow to user to view the current weather, and a 5 day forecast for a selected city.

+The search information should be entered in the form "City name" or "city name, Country code". ex.
+"Toronto" or "Toronto,CA"

+The app uses local storage to store the last 8 searched city and will load the most recent search on startup.
+For first time users the app will default to showing Toronto as the city.

+## Assignment Info
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Developers are often tasked with retrieving data from another application's API and using it in